-iBio, Inc. ("we", "us", "our", "iBio", "iBio", "iBio", "iBio", "iBio", an Artificial Intelligence ("AI")-driven innovator of precision antibody immunotherapies.
+iBio, Inc. ("we", "us", "our", "iBio", "fibio, Inc" or the "Company") is an Artificial Intelligence ("AI")-driven innovator of precision antibody immunotherapies.
 The Company has a pipeline of innovative primarily immuno-oncology antibodies against hard-to-drug targets where we may face reduced competition and with antibodies that may be more selective.
 The Company plans to use its AI-driven discovery platform to continue adding antibodies against hard-to-drug targets or to work with partners on AI-driven drug development.